 Price: Mid-range

 Rioja’s hidden find, this wonderfully atmospheric and friendly small restaurant, holds a big secret – head chef Jose Felix honed his craft with such food giants as Arzak, Ferran Adria, Aitor Basabe, and Koldo Royo.
 His collaboration with entrepreneur Raul Martinez gave birth to what is arguably Logrono‘s best restaurant, which opened its doors in 2005.
-With a mere 32 cover capacity, the tables at this trendy space are in extremely high demand, so make sure to reserve a table at least two weeks in advance – one month in high season.
-Felix’s food is another testament to how well traditional Riojan cuisine updates for the tastes of today, savor delicacies like his white asparagus with Viura mayonnaise, seared tuna, and utterly divine red berry souffle.
-Service is warm and engaging, and the staff will try their hardest to help you decipher the Spanish only menus.
-Local wines from nearby Bodegas are naturally on tap, and for the price to quality ratio, you’d find it hard to beat La Galeria on all fronts.
+With a mere 32-cover capacity, the tables at this trendy space are in extremely high demand, so make sure to reserve a table at least two weeks in advance – one month in high season.
+Felix’s food is another testament to how well traditional Riojan cuisine updates for today’s tastes, savoring delicacies like his white asparagus with Viura mayonnaise, seared tuna, and divine red berry souffle.
+Service is warm and engaging, and the staff will try their hardest to help you decipher the Spanish-only menus.
+Local wines from nearby Bodegas are naturally on tap, and for the price-to-quality ratio, you’d find it hard to beat La Galeria on all fronts.
 Open Tuesday-Saturday for lunch and dinner.

 Calle Hermanos Moroy, 22, 26001, Logrono, La Rioja